| |

 Festive Fun- “Trunk Show Event”

-Grab a coffee (or a cocktail, I won’t judge), get comfortable, and let’s dive into a massive recap of what went down, how we turned stacks of forgotten luggage into custom masterpieces, and what is on the horizon for our incredible community of women.
+Grab a coffee (or a cocktail, I won’t judge), get comfortable, and let’s dive into a massive recap of what went down.
+How we turned stacks of forgotten luggage into custom masterpieces.
+And what is on the horizon for our incredible community of women.

 The Mission Behind Festive Fun: Reclaiming Your Creative Time